PlumpMath/monoid-owns/readme.md

-Monoid Owns
+Monoid owns
 ===========

-A more practical implementation of the monoid class
+A practical implementation of the monoid class